top of page

 "The biggest danger in the mooring operation is the risk of a snap-back accident, which occurs when the rope or wire fails and 'snaps back' toward the vessel with enough force to kill any crew member standing in the snap-back zone."

 The aftermath of a snap-back accident can be devastating, affecting not just the injured crew member but also their families and colleagues.
-By understanding the dangers of snap-back zones and implementing proper safety measures, ship owners, operators, and crew can work together to reduce the risk of such tragic incidents during mooring operations.

 A vivid scene of a ship mooring line under tension, showcasing factors like choppy waters, sudden wind gusts, a worn-out line fraying at the edges, heavy vessel movement, and crew members managing ropes, with focus on the potential snap-back motion in a dynamic marine environment